mrflo/SimpleCalculator/README.md

 #SimpleCalculator Test

-This is my version of the SimpleCalsulator Test.
+This is my version of the SimpleCalculator Test.

 #DEVELOPER TEST INSTRUCTIONS
 Instructions